 Colorado National Monument

 The Colorado National Monument, locally referred to as “the monument”, is a Moab-esque red rocks park with desert vibes and incredible views.
 One end of the park is more “ground level” with towering cliffs and pillars for a backdrop, while the other end of the park is moreso a view from the top of the cliffs looking down into the canyons below.
 There is a permit required to get married here, but it is a super simple process.
-You can have up to 25 guests as well here.
+You can have up to 25 guests at your wedding ceremony at the Colorado National Monument (with some exceptions made under certain case-by-case basis.)
+There is a park pass for entry here, but an annual National Parks Pass or America the Beautiful Pass will get you entrance!
 The Monument is most commonly used for a ceremony and portrait space before a reception at another location in town.
 Click here for more about how to elope at the Colorado National Monument.

 A Winery

 Whether you’re a wine lover or just love the romantic ambience of a vineyard, the Palisade area has several wineries that host weddings and elopements.
-If you’re hosting guests at your elopement it can be a nice way to keep everything centrally located for them as well.
-A few wineries especially great for a small wedding or elopement are Colterris Overlook, Varaison Vineyards, Twee Wingerd Plaas, Amy’s Courtyard at Maison la Belle Vie, Mesa Park Vineyards, Peach Fork Orchards & Vineyard, and Restoration Vineyards.
+If you’re hosting guests at your elopement or micro wedding, booking a winery for your elopement can be a nice way to keep everything centrally located for them as well.
+A few wineries especially great for a small wedding or elopement are Colterris at the Overlook, Varaison Vineyards, Twee Wingerd Plaas, Amy’s Courtyard at Maison la Belle Vie, Peach Fork Orchards & Vineyard, and Carboy Winery.

 Western Colorado Botanical Gardens

 While it’s not as elaborate as a metro area botanical gardens, Western Colorado Botanical Gardens is a beautiful setting with multiple location options for your elopement.
-From the Rainforest and Butterfly areas to the outdoor landscaping and riverfront location, this garden has a lot to offer at a great rate.
+From the Rainforest and Butterfly rooms indoors to the outdoor gardens, landscaping and riverfront location, this garden has a lot to offer at a great rate that’s hard to beat.

 BLM Land